Greg DiAntonio Memorial Non Profit Charity Event

 Cape Assist's annual Tree of Hope evening.
 It honors those who have lost their battle with addiction and also celebrates individuals who are in recovery as well as all families of both sides.
 Their message is "as long as there is breath there is hope".
 The Greg DiAntonio Memorial supports this belief and Cape Assist's efforts to change lives!

-We are humbled with this award from The Cape May County Board of Chosen Freeholders and the MHADA Board
+The Cape May County Board of Chosen Freeholders and the MHADA Board

 Cape Assist recently received a $1,200 donation from the Greg DiAntonio Memorial.
 The money will be used to purchase ACME gift cards that Cape Assist - a substance-abuse prevention and treatment agency based in Wildwood - will distribute to clients in need during their counseling sessions.